HELL IS US is unique and creative, but very flawed

 Before the game even starts properly, you are presented with the following text:

 I will not lie, this initially scared me a little bit.
-Are we not all accustomed a little bit to having access to a map at all times, with our objectives and destination being shown to with a press of a button?
+Are we not all accustomed to having access to a map at all times, with our objectives and destination being shown to us with a press of a button?
 But it also got me excited.
 I started thinking about how true exploration is supposed to feel like, like how it felt in Elden Ring.
 This game goes even further, as you will not have access to a map either.
 Overall, it got me excited to see not only how such a game would feel, but how I would react to it.

 Starting the game you find yourself strapped to a chair with a disfigured man sitting across the table from you.
 You are being interrogated, and have been injected the truth serum.
 You are being asked as to why you came back to the land where you were born, and how did you get back, why did you leave in the first place.
 You say that you have come back to find your parents.
 Then as you starting telling the story of how you got back, a separate cutscene starts as you enter your home land and are then given free reigns to play the game.
 The gameplay is technically flashback to the interview.
 This leads to a nice touch in the game.
 Whenever you die in the game, the screen turns black and you hear your interrogator commenting on how that couldn’t have possibly happened and asks you to try again.
 I like it when the death and revival in a game are explained with in-game logic.